TeachBooks/he-staff/book/some_content/floorplans.md

 # Floor Plans

-Floor plans of the HE Department in the 2nd and 3rd Floor of the CiTG Department.
+Floor plans of the HE Department in the 2nd and 3rd Floor of the Civil Engineering and Geosciences Building.

 ![CiTG Building](../figures/citg_building.jpg)